aws/aws-fpga/hdk/docs/AWS_Fpga_Pcie_Memory_Map.md

                * 64-bit BAR, prefetchable
                * 4MiB (0 to 0x3FFFFF)
                * Maps to CL through SDA AXI-L
-               * Could be used by Developer applications, of if using AWS Runtime Environment (Like SDAccel case), it will be used for performance monitoring.
+               * Could be used by Developer applications, or if using AWS Runtime Environment (Like SDAccel case), it will be used for performance monitoring.
 ```